Can Pottery Clay Be Mixed – Pottery For Beginners

 Recycling Your Scrap Clay

 When beginning on your pottery journey, the information you receive can seem confusing.
-You see some potters recycling their scrap clay from different clay bodies and others that don’t.
-These are seasoned potters that have worked with these clays and know the results.
+You see some potters recycling their scrap clay from different clay bodies, and others that don’t.
+These are seasoned potters who have worked with these clays and know the results.

 Can you mix different Types of Pottery Clay